bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 to scroll up and down in the text display to see all the available options.

-First, configure the root file system partition
+First, configure the root file system partition.

     Title: Partition disks